Donald Trump Supports Permanent Daylight Saving Time

-It’s the dreaded Monday after much of the United States moved its clocks one hour forward for the annual Daylight Saving Time change.
+It’s the dreaded Monday after many Americans moved their clocks one hour forward for the annual daylight saving time change.
 President Donald Trump managed to tweet something that could end up uniting the entire country.

-Earlier today the President took to Twitter to express his support of permanent Daylight Saving Time.
+Earlier today, the president took to Twitter to express his support of permanent daylight saving time.
 He tweeted, “Making Daylight Saving Time permanent is O.K. with me!”

-While many of the President’s tweets end up with plenty of arguing and rude comments, it’s possible that this one could be among his most popular and well-liked offerings on the social media platform ever.
-This matter isn’t necessarily a Republican or Democratic issue.
-Instead, it is a people issue.
-Most people hate the idea of switching back and forth, and many states have recently voted to stop changing the clocks twice a year, and of course, Hawaii and Arizona never have observed the time change after Congress adopted the official policy in 1966, with the Federal Uniform Time Act, which has changed multiple times throughout the years.
+While many of the president’s tweets end up with plenty of arguing and rude replies, it’s possible that this one may be better received.
+This matter isn’t necessarily a Republican party issue or a Democratic party issue.
+Instead, it is a common issue.
+Many people hate the idea of switching back and forth, and many states have recently voted to stop changing the clocks twice a year.
+Hawaii and Arizona have never observed the time change after Congress adopted the official policy in 1966, with the Federal Uniform Time Act.
+The legislation has changed multiple times throughout the years.

-Of course, many of the President’s detractors used the pretty innocuous comment to continue their usual derision of Trump.
-Still, plenty of people replied positively about the idea of never changing the clocks again after this past weekend’s loss of an hour.
+Of course, many of the president’s detractors used the pretty innocuous comment to continue their usual derision of Trump.
+Still, plenty of people replied positively about the idea of never changing the clocks again, after this past weekend’s loss of an hour.

 Great to have @SenRickScott & @VernBuchanan join me in reintroducing the Sunshine Protection Act, legislation that would make Daylight Saving Time (DST) permanent across the country.